 Neurologically, Dr. Davidson diagnosed the Applicant with an unspecified cognitive disorder and mild neurocognitive disorder, both due to a traumatic brain injury.
 Psychologically, she diagnosed a major depressive disorder, moderate somatic symptom disorder with pain and a pain disorder associated with psychological factors and medical condition.
 Several of the Applicant’s other physicians agreed with these diagnoses.
 As result of these impairments, the evidence confirmed that he was unable to function at work and had great difficulty in social situations more generally.

-The TTC provided a responding CAT report from Dr. Lawson, a Neuropsychologist.
+The TTC provided a responding catastrophic report from Dr. Lawson, a Neuropsychologist.
 However, it did not call Dr. Lawson at the hearing, preferring to rely upon an earlier report (and oral evidence) by Dr. Dowhaniuk.
 Presumably, the TTC viewed the Dowhaniuk report as a stronger counter-position.
-However, as her had not made any commentary on CAT or Category 8 impairment, Adjudicator Boyce accorded little weight to his evidence.
+However, as her had not made any commentary on catastrophic or Category 8 impairment, Adjudicator Boyce accorded little weight to his evidence.

-The TTC also submitted a report by its CAT Psychiatric expert Dr. Debow but did not to call him to provide evidence.
+The TTC also submitted a report by its catastrophic Psychiatric expert Dr. Debow but did not to call him to provide evidence.
 Again, the adjudicator gave little weight to this report, which had identified the Applicant’s impairments as Mild in all 4 domains.

-Based on the strength of the Davidson report and the wealth of corroborating evidence provided by the Applicant, Adjudicator Boyce accepted that he had suffered CAT impairment in Adaptation as a result of the collision.
+Based on the strength of the Davidson report and the wealth of corroborating evidence provided by the Applicant, Adjudicator Boyce accepted that he had suffered catastrophic impairment in Adaptation as a result of the collision.

 This decision highlights the importance of identifying the right experts and the value for an Applicant of providing consistent effort in testing.
-If you have suffered a traumatic brain injury or other ongoing impairment after a collision and have questions regarding CAT or your entitlement to accident benefits, we are pleased to offer a free consultation.
+If you have suffered a traumatic brain injury or other ongoing impairment after a collision and have questions regarding catastrophic or your entitlement to accident benefits, we are pleased to offer a free consultation.
 Put Campisi LLP to work for you – Clients First, Excellence Always!